vermaharsha/Portfolio/README.md

 # Personal Portfolio

 Welcome to my portfolio websit repository.
-This project was created during my internship at *Codsoft* and serves as a showcase of my skills, experience, and projects.
+This projectis a showcase of my skills, experience, and projects.
 In this README file, I'll provide an overview of the project, setup instructions, and details about each section of the website.

 ## Live Demo

-You can explore the live version of my portfolio website by visiting the following link: [Portfolio Demo](https://vermaharsha.github.io/CodSoft-Portfolio/).
+You can explore the live version of my portfolio website by visiting the following link: [Portfolio Demo](https://vermaharsha.github.io/Portfolio/).

 Feel free to navigate through the various sections and features to get a firsthand experience of my work.